-FREDDIE LJUNGBERG claimed his first victory as Arsenal’s interim head coach following a second-half comeback at West Ham.
+FREDDIE LJUNGBERG claimed his first victory as Arsenal’s interim head coach following a second-half comeback at West Ham, reports the Voice of Sport from London Stadium.

 The Gunners were a goal down at the interval and looked typically undercooked until three goals in nine minutes halted their dismal run of results.